tonytvo/blog-generator/content/blog/practical-guide-oop-summary/index.md

   - any decision you make in advance on an explicit requirement is just a guess.
 Preserve your ability to make a decision later
 - metrics are not direct indicators of quality but are proxies for a deeper measurement.
 - The ultimate software metric would be cost per feature over time interval that matters, but this is not easy to calculate.
 Cost, feature, and time are individually difficult to define, track and measure.
-- your goal is to write software with teh lowest cost per feature.
+- your goal is to write software with the lowest cost per feature.
 - you decision about how much design to do depends on 2 things: your skills and your time frame.
   - there is a tradeoff between the amount of time spent designing and the amount of time this design saves in the future (and there is a break-even point).
   - when the act of design prevents software from being delivered on time, you have lost.
 # TDD as design
 - while it is important to consider the problem and sketch out an overall plan before writing the first test, don't over think it
 - you can't figure out what's right until you write some tests.
 The purpose of some of your tests might very well be to prove that they represent bad ideas.
+- the code should have the following qualities
+  - transparent
+    - the consequences of change should be obvious in the code that is changing and in distant code that relies upon it
+  - reasonable
+    - small changes in requirements require correspondingly small changes in code
+    - changes has no unexpected side effects
+  - usable
+    - existing code should be usable in new and unexpected contexts
+  - exemplary
+    - the code itself should encourage those who change it to perpetuate these qualities

 ## understand transformations
 - [transformation priority premise](https://blog.cleancoder.com/uncle-bob/2013/05/27/TheTransformationPriorityPremise.html)